Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 17 active stops operating in Bruthen-Omeo area.
-These are mixed bus services.
-They are covered by 11 routes, serving 150 weekly passenger trips combined.
+Transport analysis shows 17 active stops operating in the Bruthen-Omeo area, offering mixed bus services.
+These stops are served by 11 individual routes, collectively facilitating 150 weekly passenger trips.
+Transport accessibility is rated limited, with residents typically located 5490 meters from the nearest stop.

 Frequently Asked Questions - Transport